 Recent case law by the California Supreme Court [People v.
 Lessie, 2010 Cal.
 LEXIS 587] has held that your minor’s request to speak with a parent during a police interrogation does not per se invoke his or her Fifth Amendment rights, i.e., right to remain silent or right against self-incrimination.
 Unfortunately, the only person that can adequately protect your minor from the police is his or her attorney.

-If your child has been detained, cited or arrested by a police officer in San Mateo County, it is vital that you contact an experienced juvenile delinquency defense attorney right away to safeguard your child's rights.
-Consult with our team or call 866-477-0965 to learn more about how we can help.
+If your child has been detained, cited or arrested by a police officer in San Mateo County, it is vital that you contact an experienced juvenile delinquency defense attorney right away to safeguard your child’s rights.
+Consult with our team at Ahmed & Sukaram online or call our lawyers at 877-337-0697.

 When there is no warrant, a peace officer may take into temporary custody a minor who is any one of the following: